clojure/clojure/clojure.markdown

 	*	Implement Iterable

 ### nil
-While not properly a data structure, `nil` is a valid value of any data type in Clojure (since primitives are always boxed). `nil` has the same value as Java `null`.
+Not properly a data structure, `nil` is a valid value of any data type in Clojure (since primitives are always boxed). `nil` has the same value as Java `null`.
 The Clojure conditional system is based around `nil`/non-nil, with `nil` representing the value of logical false in conditional tests.
 In addition, `nil` is used as the end-of-sequence sentinel value in the sequence protocol.

 ### Nums
-All Clojure numbers are derived from Num, which in turn is derived from java.lang.Number.
+All Clojure numbers are derived from clojure.lang.Num, which in turn is derived from java.lang.Number.
 There are 4 types:

 * 	FixNum